onep1xel/TheAccessAgency/content/_index.md

       text: More about Accessible Tourism
       url: "accessible-tourism"
   - heading: Our work
     text: We make places easier to visit.
-By providing tailored access materials for visitors, guidance for stakeholders, and reviews of physical and digital properties - everyone can feel welcomed.
+By undertaking access audits, providing tailored access materials for visitors and building capacity - everyone can feel welcomed.
     link:
       text: See our work
       url: "work"
   - heading: Services
-    text: We deliver a range of services across the Accessible Tourism space, from strategy & consulting to access reviews and design for communication & marketing.
+    text: We deliver a range of services across the Accessible Tourism space, from Audit and appraisals, to strategy & consulting and design for communication & marketing.
     link:
       text: Take a look at our services
       url: "services"